What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Never overdo pushing or pulling actions with force as they may result in more damage.

-Once you’ve eliminated any blockages, it is essential to turn on the valve for water flow that is behind your toilet bowl again.
+Once you’ve cleared up any obstructions, it’s important to switch on your water valve in your toilet bowl again.
 Make sure to flush it several times to make sure that all water flows smoothly now!

 Tools | Description |